miklevin/MikeLev.in/_posts/2025-04-11-top-keywords-per-page.md

 sort_order: 1
 ---

+What we witnessed here is a perfect example of modern development practices, where AI and human collaborate to achieve increasingly refined solutions.
+We started with a clear goal - enhancing search functionality and SEO with real-world search data - and approached it through carefully planned, incremental steps.

+The journey takes us through:
+1. Data collection with `gsc_keyworder.py`
+2. Search enhancement with Lunr.js
+3. Meta tag integration
+4. Deduplication and case normalization
+5. Template whitespace refinement

+Each step is a "bankable win" - a small, verifiable improvement that could be committed to version control.
+This approach minimizes risk while maintaining forward momentum.

+The most elegant part?
+The final solution uses native Jekyll/Liquid capabilities like:
+- `split` and `join` for array manipulation
+- `downcase` for normalization
+- `uniq` for deduplication
+- Whitespace control with {% raw %}`{%-` and `-%}`{% endraw %}

+We don't need complex plugins or external dependencies.
+Instead, we leveraged existing tools in increasingly sophisticated ways, guided by debug output and iterative testing.

+This project exemplifies how modern development often isn't about writing everything from scratch, but rather about:
+1. Understanding your tools deeply
+2. Making small, purposeful changes
+3. Testing and refining iteratively
+4. Keeping solutions as simple as possible
+5. Using AI as a collaborative partner in the development process

+The end result is a more searchable, SEO-friendly blog that learns from its own traffic patterns - a system that gets smarter over time through the fusion of manual curation and actual user behavior.

+That's the real power of the AI+Human partnership in modern development: combining human insight with AI's ability to handle complexity and suggest refinements, all while maintaining a clear focus on practical, implementable solutions.

+---

+## The Meta Journey Begins

 I'm going to try to make each page of my blog show the top keywords that lead to it in search.
 I start with the same discussion thread I was using with Gemini in my previous post about finding breakout keywords, but then I show it how the